theRay1s/MyToolKit/README.md

   2. Second cmd: the input is mltb.video so this cmd will work on all videos and the output is only mltb so the extenstion is same as input files.
   3. Third cmd: the input in mltb.m4a so this cmd will work only on m4a audios and the output is mltb.mp3 so the output extension is mp3.
   4. Fourth cmd: the input is mltb.audio so this cmd will work on all audios and the output is mltb.mp3 so the output extension is mp3.
-  5. FFmpeg Variables in last cmd which is metadata ({title}, {title2}, etc...), you can edit them in usetting
-  6. Telegram link for small size inputs like photo to set watermark.

 - `NAME_SUBSTITUTE` (`Str`): Add word/letter/character/sentense/pattern to remove or replace with other words with sensitive case or without.
   **Notes**:
     - Before any character you must add `\BACKSLASH`, those are the characters: `\^$.|?*+()[]{}-`